SJMakin/log4net-test/readme.md

 ## Details

-This works through adding the legacy 1.2.10 assembly as content, and using binding redirection handle anything looking for this version.
-Then you can use any 2.x.x version.
+This works by adding the legacy 1.2.10 assembly as content, and using binding redirection handle anything looking for this version.
+Then you can use any 2.x.x version where you want without conflicts.

 Bindings - note the unusual href: